 Imagine heading to the library for some light reading and picking up a 9th-century Quran or a 10th-century account of the Prophet Muhammad's life.
 Both works, as well as 4,000 other rare books, can be found at the world's oldest continually operating library.
-Al-Qarawiyyin library in Fez, Morocco opened in 1359 AD, inside the world's oldest university, which was built in 859 AD and bears the same name.
+Al-Qarawiyyin library in Fez, Morocco opened in 1359 C.E., at the University of Al-Qarawiyyin (also the world's oldest, built in 859 C.E.).
 The library has since been restored to its former glory, and the precious documents that were once under lock and key are now available to the public.

 Women Get Stuff Done

 As Old As Algebra

 Wake up with the smartest email in your inbox.